 - Liberty User Profile: If you have a Liberty attribute that is a role, select the attribute from the list. - Data Extension: If you have created a data extension that calculates a set of roles, select the extension.
-For information on creating such an extension, see Novell Access Manager Developer Tools and Examples (http://developer.novell.com/wiki/index.php/ Novell_Access_Manager_Developer_Tools_and_Examples).
+For information about creating such an extension, see Access Manager SDK Sample Code.